demingfactor/storytellingsa/src/cms/pages/contact-us.md

 **Phone**  Vivienne 0439 420 994.
 If the meeting is in a "*private home*", please call (or email) for location details.

 **In Person** Attend one of our meetings - see Events\*\*.
-(Monthly meetings are held in various locations, some public with advertised address, others private homes, please call for details.)
+Monthly meetings are held in various locations, some public with advertised address, others private homes.
+Please phone Vivienne for details.